lambda826/My-Notebook/08 System Design/01 System Design Tools/01 CAP Theory.md

 **Consistency**
 -   All nodes see the same data at the same time.
 -   Simply, if we perform a read operation on a consistent system, it should return the value of the most recent write operation.
 -   This means that, the read should cause all nodes to return the same data, i.e., the value of the most recent write.
 -   A system has consistency if a transaction starts with the system in a consistent state, and ends with the system in a consistent state.
 -   In this model, a system can (and does) shift into an inconsistent state during a transaction, but the entire transaction gets rolled back if there is an error during any stage in the process.

 **Partition tolerance**
 -   This condition states that the system does not fail, regardless of if messages are dropped or delayed between nodes in a system.
 -   It is made possible by sufficiently replicating records across combinations of nodes and networks.
 -   When dealing with modern distributed systems, Partition Tolerance is not an option.
 It’s a necessity.
 We cannot build a general data store that is continually available, sequentially consistent, and tolerant to any partition failures.

+**Note**
 - We can only build a system that has any two of these three properties.
 -   Because, to be consistent, all nodes should see the same set of updates in the same order.
 -   But if the network suffers a partition, updates in one partition might not make it to the other partitions before a client reads from the out-of-date partition after having read from the up-to-date one.
 -   The only thing that can be done to cope with this possibility is to stop serving requests from the out-of-date partition, but then the service is no longer 100% available.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTEwMTQ4NDUwLC0xNTU1NjE2MzQyLC0yMD
-g4NzQ2NjEyXX0=
+eyJoaXN0b3J5IjpbMTA0OTcyOTQ3OCwtMTU1NTYxNjM0MiwtMj
+A4ODc0NjYxMl19
 -->